Mindset & Lifestyle

 Released in 2016 by PokerStars, Kid Poker offers a unique insight into the life and career of Daniel Negreanu, from his early days in Toronto to his high-roller success in Las Vegas and beyond.

-Being one of the most popular poker players in the world, Daniel Negreanu is a name that both poker fans and those outside of the poker community often recognize and speak in awe.
+As one of the most popular poker players in the world, Daniel Negreanu is a name both poker fans and those outside the poker community often recognize and speak of in awe.

 Scroll to Top